 Genetically Certified Oocyte® technology

-Ovogene is the only one egg bank in the world offering the unique service of Genetically Certified Oocyte® technology, this includes:
+OVOGENE Egg Donor Bank is the only bank in the world offering the unique service of Genetically Certified Oocyte® technology, this includes:

 Oocyte NGS Screening- determines aneuploidy of oocytes via first polar body biopsy.